 DISCOVERING THE Best BEACHES OF WESTERN AUSTRALIA

-You will fall in love with the incredible beaches of Western Australia.
-The turquoise waters of Coral Bay and the Coral Coast, the soft white sand of Rottnest Island and, of course, the iconic beaches of Margaret River and the South-West Coast.
+After driving the West Australian Coast ourselves a couple of years ago, we know you will fall in love with the incredible beaches of Western Australia.
+The turquoise waters of the Coral Coast, the soft white sand of Rottnest Island and, of course, the iconic beaches of Margaret River and the South-West Coast.
+So today we present what we think are some of the most beautiful beaches in Western Australia

 Map of the most beautiful West Australian Beaches